Acoustic analogies with general relativity, quantum fields, and thermodynamics: Dark energy and energy of vacuum

-or, alternatively, the existence of an always present source with density $\rho_\Lambda$ responsible for the finite minimum value of the Laplacian.
-This is so-called dark energy responsible for the accelerated expansion of the universe, which leads to $\Lambda \neq 0$ in eq.~(\ref{Einstein_field_equations}).
-In order to show this, we shift the second term in eq.~(\ref{Einstein_field_equations}) to the right-hand side of the equation to act as a source and obtain for its stress-energy tensor\cite{Schutz2017}
+is also finite, and every observable $\bar h^{00}$ must be unsteady, with the characteristic length scale smaller than or at most comparable to $R_U$.
+Hence, even in the absence of any other perturbation, there must be an always (and for every observer, regardless of their location) present source with density $\rho_\Lambda \neq 0$, which is the dark energy density.
+Notice that such defined $\rho_\Lambda$ is only a model for the expansion, which makes it possible that the source is omnipresent, including all possible observer locations.
+The actual cause of expansion is not a distinct source, but the macroscopic observer and the inherent thermodynamics, as will be discussed later.

-For the last equality we used the general form of stress-energy tensor from eq. (\ref{eq:stress-energy_tensor_perfect_fluid_components}) with $\vec v = 0$.
-The background metric is assumed to be Minkowski metric.
-Dark energy density $\rho_\Lambda$ and pressure $p_\Lambda$ equal then
+The ``source'' of expansion stems from the second term on the left-hand side of eq.~(\ref{Einstein_field_equations}).
+In order to treat it as a usual source, we shift the term to the right-hand side of the equation and obtain for its contribution to the stress-energy tensor~\cite{Schutz2017}

-We emphasize that $\rho_\Lambda$ does not follow in any way from the background value $\rho_0$, which is not covered by the acoustic analogy.
+The unperturbed background metric is assumed to be the Minkowski metric and for the last equality we used accordingly the general form of the stress-energy tensor from eq.~(\ref{eq:stress-energy_tensor_perfect_fluid_components}) with $\vec v = 0$.
+The dark energy density $\rho_\Lambda$ and pressure $p_\Lambda$ equal